Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 I was on a roll.

 I tried a few different ideas I had in my mind to get to the solution.
 And then it hit me.
 I remembered my linked double crochet stitches.
 I just needed to modify my technique and I would have the solution.
 BAM!
-I had it.
+I had it – the alternative turning chain.

 Let me first show you what I created when I tried the traditional way of starting with a crochet turning chain of 3 and skipping the first stitch.